adentify/nordVPNServers/README.md

 [serverlist.json](serverlist.json) - a json array of servers
 [serverlist.js](serverlist.js) - returns an array called '_nordServers_'
 [serverlist.csv](serverlist.csv) - csv delimited list of servers
-[serverlist.log](serverlist.log) - Date/Time when these file last updated
+[serverlist.log](serverlist.log) - plain ntext file with Date/Time when these file last updated

 ### About the code